Lakerolmaker/Java-Swing-library/README.md

 # Java Swing library

-This is a very simple and easy to use Java - Swing library i made.
+This is a simple and easy to use Java - Swing library i made.

 It´s uses coordinates to position the elements inside the frame.